KristjanTreimann/expense-tracker-mern/README.md

 Add connection string to config.env MONGO_URI=connectionstring.
 Replace password with your own password set up in MongoDB.
 Replace <dbname>" with database name.
 Connect it using mongoose: in config folder create new file db.js and add mongoose connection.
 In server.js bring in connectDB from db.js and call it out.
 Node server should show if connection was successful.

+STEP7
+Create model
+In root create folder models -> new file Transaction.js.
+Uppercase naming for models.
+Create a schema and export it
+Bring in model to transactionController.js, use async await with try-catch.
+Add success and error responses.
+Test result in POSTMAN with GET request to 'http://localhost:5000/api/v1/transactions'